"I don't come to work for the money."

 Unless you receive an extraordinary first offer, there’s room for negotiating.
 (Hint: Try not to tip your hand.
 Don’t discuss salary at your job interview and try to make sure the hiring manager gives you a number first.)
 Enter the salary negotiation with a firm bottom line in your head.
 Aim for somewhere between the mid- and high end of the salary range.

 If you are working with a recruiter, you may already know the salary range as recruiters are unlikely to waste time with candidates whose salary expectations are far outside what the company is prepared to pay.
+Most recruiters will share a salary range for a role.
+You can safely assume that there will be a little wiggle room at the top of that range if your experience warrants it.

 If you are negotiating for a new position, you probably have a salary offer in hand.
 As with any negotiation, leave yourself some wiggle room by naming a figure higher than your lowest acceptable rate, but stay within a reasonable range.
 You are likely to receive a counteroffer and if you start too low, you will be disappointed.
 On the other hand, be careful of pricing yourself out of a job by asking for much more than the top of the typical salary range.

 Most often, you should conduct the negotiation in person or by voice or video.
 It is acceptable to communicate via email if that is how you received your job offer .
+You should remember that it is easy to say no to a figure on a page.
+It is a lot harder when the hiring manager is negotiating salary in person with someone that could potentially do a fantastic job for them.
+Always start a salary negotiation with what you will bring to the role.
+Say why you deserve it.

 How much salary increase should I ask for with a new job?
 There is no rule in this case.
 It depends on the remuneration policies of your former employer.
 Also, don't forget the value of other benefits that may be included (or were included previously).
 You salary is a major part of your remuneration package, but it is not the only element.
 What is an extra week's holiday worth?
 Stock options?
 Bonus scheme?
 Request the package that suits your circumstances - but your worth to an employer will essentially still be judged on your base salary.